Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

   	.Digit_Decided
    		ret

 There are `%Macros` in addition to Functions, which can have parameters as part of the call, but can only be called once per frame.
 Since we are drawing 4 Digits to the Screen, we'll need to make a Function.
+We can then _Call_ said Function 4 times inside of a Macro, once each Frame to Draw the Whole Score.
 Since `b` and `c` are always available to us, we can use these as parameters by storing them before we make our Function Call.

 	ld ones_digit
 	st c